-Yemen: Muslim Background Believers Share Their Hearts–and Prayers
+Yemen: Christians from a Muslim Background Share Their Hearts—and Prayers

 In their own words, Yemeni Christians share what they're praying for in the face of war and famine

 Recent news of the assassination of the former president of Yemen (#9 on the World Watch List), Ali Abdullah Saleh, could further worsen the situation for the already impoverished Arabian country.

 Saleh’s death–at the hands of the same rebels he allied himself with but then publicly denounced only a few days before his death–could lengthen and intensify the already brutal conflict between Saudi Arabia and the Iranian-backed Houthis in Yemen, according to a Dec.
 4, 2017 article in The New York Times.

 The revenge killing could also exacerbate an already dire situation in Yemen–what the U.N. calls the “world’s worst humanitarian crisis” where more than 7 million people are on the brink of famine and 1 million are suspected to be infected with cholera.

 “His being killed like this is going to deepen the conflict,” a Yemen analyst with the International Crisis Group told The New York Times.
 “I think the war could become more fierce.
 This just adds more layers of revenge.
 Like him or hate him, Saleh’s death in this way is more than likely going to bring more pain for Yemen.“

 Through one of our partners on the ground, Yemeni Muslim Background Believers recently shared some of their prayers with us–risking fines and imprisonment in the Muslim-majority nation.